Great American Burger Emporium aka GABE’s Burgers

 Here’s all the info I have about the company, and to this day, I have never been able to track down a picture of any of the restaurant locations.

-On April 19th, 1985, DRIVE THRU BURGER CORP filed incorporation paperwork.
+DRIVE THRU BURGER CORP filed incorporation paperwork on April 19th, 1985.
 According to the Official Gazette of the United States Patent and Trademark, the first use of the Gabe’s Burgers logo was on October 20th, 1985.

-I’m going to go ahead and assume this was Gabe’s opening day.
+I’m going to assume this was Gabe’s opening day.
 The first two locations were the drive-thru on LeJeune and the one I frequented in Westchester.

-I remember sitting in the front passenger seat while my dad placed our order and picked up the grub.
-On a few occasions, I was distracted and would be watching whatever was going on at the China Maid restaurant next door.
+I remember sitting in the front passenger seat while my dad placed our order and picked up the food.
+On a few occasions, I was distracted and would watch whatever was going on at the China Maid restaurant next door.

 Continued Expansion